Skip to content

 TIP

-Built-in validation rules callable within the ValidationRuleBuilder<T> block are defined in form.rule.
-All validation rules are extension functions, so it is possible to define custom validation rules within your project and call them within this block.
+Built-in validation rules available within the FieldValidator block are defined in form.rule.
+All validation rules are extension functions, so you can define custom validation rules within your project and use them in the validator block.

 kotlin